-How we could come to understanding or at least some minimal insight, why superhuman effort is required to get connection to new form of enlightenment in form of new language?
-This eventual connection requires some measurable amount of form of motion in us that it seems that it does not depend of what we do, but how many we do.
-If so then we may only conclude that we completely are ignorant about how our cognition works, and the only what we may say is that, if we want new language knowledge, higher realms of our cognition require some extra work to be done to get rights to this new language acquiring.
+How we could come to the understanding or at least some minimal insight, why superhuman effort is required to get connection to a new form of enlightenment in the form of a new language?
+This eventual connection requires some measurable amount of form of motion in us, that it seems that it does not depend of what we do, but how many we do.
+If so then we may only conclude that we completely are ignorant about how our cognition works, and the only what we may say is that, if we want a new language knowledge, higher realms of our cognition require some extra work to be done to get rights for this new language acquiring.

-ὕπερ τοὺς ἀνθρώπους οὐδεὶς ἤτοι θεὸς ἢ ἄγγελοι or Gurdjieff's superhuman (insomniacal) effort
+ύπερ τοὺς ἀνθρώπους οὐδεὶς ἦτοι θεὸς ἢ ἄγγελοι or Gurdjieff's superhuman (insomniacal) effort

 What is in the realms above human beings?
 Science does not answer or even allow to make inquiries of this sort.
-We should try to find somewhere in direct proximity of science.
-One way would to listen to Benjamin Lee Whorf who suggested to look on language as form mind that is more closely related to reality than we are used to understand in our rational way of thinking [18].
+We should try to find this out somewhere in the direct proximity of the science.
+One way would be to listen to Benjamin Lee Whorf who suggested to look on language as a form of mind that is more closely related to the reality than we are used to understand in our rational way of thinking [18].
 But it is all or next to all.
-We should use more flexible forms of thinking to come closer to touch these hard questions and in the same time not to loose contact with rational way of thinking at all.
+We should use more flexible forms of thinking to come closer to touch these hard questions and in the same time not to lose a contact with the rational way of thinking at all.
 Another option is to follow Georg Gurdjieff who is the main philosopher who uses super human effort idea in his thinking [6].
 But Gurdjieff suggests to read all his writings three times and after this we would reach new level of consciousness.
-Is this triad reading extra effort to get closer to Coming Good for what advocates Gurdjieff?
+Is this triad reading just this extra effort to get closer to Coming Good for what advocates Gurdjieff?
 But up to now we are to acknowledge that irrational way of thinking of Gurdjieff comes closer with mystical fact of superhuman effort necessary for language studies than our rational way of arguing.